aidaa-m/brown-dwarf-detector/README.md

 ## Purpose of the project

-- Identification of objects with high proper motion -Comparison of images of the same sky region from different epochs -Saving the coordinates (RA, Dec) of the detected candidates -Automatic matching of positions between epochs -Visualization of potential trajectories
+- Identification of objects with high proper motion
+- Comparison of images of the same sky region from different epochs
+- Saving the coordinates (RA, Dec) of the detected candidates
+- Automatic matching of positions between epochs
+- Visualization of potential trajectories

 ---